Thomas, West Virginia: History

 Immigrants flocked to the area as miners, railroad laborers, or merchants.
 The company employed a man named Wladyslaw Dackiewicz as an interpreter.
 He could speak, read, and write eight languages and his services were much in demand with the influx of immigrants.

 In 1901, in less than two hours, nearly half of Thomas (83 buildings) was destroyed by a fire.
 The city was quickly rebuilt with fine hotels and a new opera house.
 The Cottrill Opera House had a saloon on the first floor which was by far the most elegant of the eight bars located on Front Street.
 In 1909, Front Street (also known as First Street, Main Street, and East Avenue) was laid with brick to become the first paved street in the county.

 Thomas claimed to have the grandest railway station between Cumberland, Maryland, and Elkins, West Virginia.
 Built of brick in 1901, it was destroyed by a tornado in 1944.

 In 1921, coke production ceased and mining operations slowed.

 The Cottrill Opera House, Davis Coal and Coke Company Administrative Building, Fairfax Stone, and Thomas Commercial Historic District are listed on the National Register of Historic Places.

 Geography

 Thomas is located along the North Fork of the Blackwater River.

 According to the United States Census Bureau, the city has a total area of 4.51 sqmi, of which 4.46 sqmi is land and 0.05 sqmi is water.

 Climate

 The climate in this area has mild differences between highs and lows, and there is adequate rainfall year-round.
-Thomas has a humid contintal climate (Koppen: Dfb).
+Thomas has a humid continental climate (Koppen: Dfb).